French Riviera~ Provisioning and Frolicking in the Côte d’Azur

 Baie des Canebiers

 Bougie constraints aside, let it be also be known that people, (and I mean a majority of Americans) could also do well to drop the stigma that all French people are snobby.
-While yes, many of them are impatient and take on the air of a New Yorker with places to be and people to see, and don’t give a shit about you, so many more are lovely and warm.
+While yes, many of them are impatient and take on the air of a New Yorker–with places to be and people to see–that don’t give a shit about you, so many more are lovely and warm.
 I mean, we must first recognize the futility of GENERALIZING in the first place.
-French people will even say that it is Parisians that give French people the “bad name” for being arrogant.
-Being from Florida, where there’s a high concentration of Latinos and Mexicans living and working, I’ve heard all too many times from American mouths something to the effect of, “I ain’t learning Spanish.
-They’re in Merica, they need to speak our language.”
+The French will even say that it is Parisians that give their people the “bad name” for being arrogant.
+Being from Florida where there’s a high concentration of Latinos and Mexicans living and working, I’ve heard all too many times from American mouths something to the effect of, “I ain’t learning Spanish.
+They’re in ‘Merica, they need to speak our language.”
 With this thought basis I find it deeply hypocritical how many Americans are so quick to judge French people as being snobs who don’t like Americans.
-Americans who visit places in France like Paris just take advantage that most French people can speak English well, and don’t even try to learn or speak a bit of French, and that is why they get a less than agreeable response from a lot of them.
+Americans who visit places in France like Paris just take advantage that most French people can speak English well, and don’t even try to learn or speak a bit of French, and that is why they receive a less than agreeable response from a lot of locals.
 How is you being in their country any different than the concentration of Latinos and Mexicans being in your country?
 The truth is, if you simply speak to the French in their language, even if all you know are the basics, they are 1,000 percent more likely to act kindly with you, and even oblige you by continuing in English.
 I used my basic French in the south of France and was met with warm receptivity, laughing with them that my accent etait horribluh!

 Lotte avec champignons chanterelle

 So, let’s address a fun fact here.
 Food in America.
 Its atrocious.
-Pristine, pre-packaged, plumped, double D chicken breasts.
+Pristine, pre-packaged, plumped, double d chicken breasts.
 Plastic containers, plastic wrapped and sealed produce.
 Ever wondered why some of your “fresh” produce lasts for weeks?
 Curious indeed.
 It’s modified, mass produced, monocropped and that is why there is less flavor!
 Compared to many countries in Europe, like France, there is a HUGE difference in what’s provided.
 Newsflash: The food system in America is rigged.
 Gasp!
-That’s right, big pharma is an advocate for processed and modified food that keeps Americans unhealthy, sick, and yes– overweight.
+That’s right, big pharma is an advocate for processed and modified food that keeps Americans unhealthy, sick, and yes–overweight.
 Chew on this research: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3791249/

-It’s no wonder the French are known for being arrogant.
+It’s no wonder the French are known for being proud.
 They have every right to be!
 Pastries, baked goods, macaroons, cheeses, wine…macaroons… ;) This is all just my personal opinion, and don’t tell Spain, but the best wine comes from Bordeaux.
 Let’s be real.

 Villefranche-sur-Mer